Skip to content

 • openai_compat:<model> — OpenAI-compatible chat-completions (work_buddy.llm.backends.openai_compat.call_openai_compat).

-Same model id on the same physical LM Studio instance gets up to three independent logical profiles — so an active embedding bulk-encode can't starve a chat call (and vice versa), even though they talk to the same server.
+The lmstudio* / openai_compat prefixes give the same model id on the same physical LM Studio instance up to three independent logical profiles — so an active embedding bulk-encode can't starve a chat call (and vice versa), even though they talk to the same server.
+The local:embedding profile takes the opposite stance on purpose: one device → one queue, shared across models, so cross-priority preemption works.

 Per-profile config